 The FY19 Coastal Resilience Grant application period is now closed.
-Applications were due on May 25.
-Awards are expected to be announced by the end of July 2018.
+Applications were due on May 25 and awards were announced on August 1.
 Projects awarded funding for FY19 must be completed by June 30, 2019.

 What is the level of funding?

-In FY19, CZM expects to award up to $2.5 million in grants with applicants able to request up to $500,000 in funding.
+Available grant funds and project limits will be provided when a Request for Responses (RFR) is released.
+In FY19, CZM awarded over $3.2 million in grants with applicants able to request up to $500,000 in funding.
 Applicants are required to provide at least 25% of the total project cost.
 The 25% local match could be cash or in-kind contributions or a combination of the two.

 What do proposals typically include?